8 min Read

 “Go to Dollarama and get a plain binder, and then decorate it with stickers,” she says.
 “Now you’ve got your own one-of-a-kind binder”— customized and inexpensive, to boot.

-Janet Ries, founder and CEO of The Money Counsellor, knows how the pressure to spend hits an all-time high in the weeks preceding the first day of school.
+Janet Ries, a personal finance expert in Port Perry, Ont., knows how the pressure to spend hits an all-time high in the weeks preceding the first day of school.
 Janet is a mother of two —Jacey and Kayla.
 When she was an outreach worker working with the homeless, she took her children with her to help at food banks and other events supporting the homeless.
 As a result, they have an appreciation and gratitude for what they are given.
 Though she focuses on “building them up on the inside,” they aren’t immune to the external pressures of the season, so she has a plan of action for back-to-school shopping that she follows every year, starting in mid-August: “The first thing I do is to take inventory, going through what the kids already have, what fits, sorting what they will wear and what they won’t,” she says.
 To stay focused, she puts items into three groups: clothes, shoes and school supplies.
 This also allows her to take stock of what is really needed, and what can wait.

 One key question is, “What do we have already that we can utilize to start filling in the blanks?”
 Sometimes, once sorting is done, it becomes apparent that a large shop is not needed.